by Tracy Bealer

 There isn’t anything particularly innovative or groundbreaking in the form or style of The Invisible War.
 What is shocking, sickening, and enraging is the content.
 The film chronicles the stories of a half dozen former servicewomen and servicemen in detail, with their individual traumas meant to stand for the thousands of women who endured the twin betrayals of physical and institutional violation while serving.
 To the film’s credit, it also includes the often overlooked voices of male victims of sexual assault.
 In so doing, The Invisible War implicitly asserts the truth that rape is not about sexual desire, but rather violence and domination.

-Though each interviewee’s story of escalating harassment and stalking culminating in rape is treated with dignity and care, the similarities among the accounts, particularly in the treatment of the victims after reporting the crimes, reveals the way misogyny and sexual violence have become institutionalized into military culture.
+Though each interviewee’s story of escalating harassment and stalking culminating in rape is treated with dignity and care, the similarities among the accounts, particularly in the treatment of the victims after reporting the crimes, reveal the way misogyny and sexual violence have become institutionalized into military culture.
 The women and men endure not only physical but also emotional and professional violation, as their experiences are alternately dismissed, devalued and denied by the military commanders who held (until a recent directive by Secretary of Defense Leon Panetta) the sole authority to prosecute their rapists.
 Read more

 by Jarrah Hodge